 Cutmore in July 2018 and his contribution is gratefully acknowledged.

-I am aware of thirteen physical copies which are presently being looked after by:-
+I am aware of seventeen physical copies which are presently being looked after by:-

 1) Me (rescued from BBC Transmission Headquarters in Warwick, when it closed down).
 Number 215.

 2) Nick Cutmore (rescued from Wrotham transmitting station by Peter Sparks and sent to Nick via me).
 Number 1260.